Mary Immaculate Church, Annerley: Saint Vincent de Paul Society

 Over 300 parishioners have volunteered over the years and the good works continues to this day but both Branches need new volunteers.

-Marymac Community Centre
+Mary Immaculate Hall

-Marymac Hall as it was originally known was completed in 1978.
-It is a multi use facility which includes: two classrooms underneath and a hall which regularly holds large events such as school assemblies for Our Lady's College and parish events including, dances and Frassati Verso L’alto.
+The Parish hall has previously been known as Marymac Hall and the Marymac Community Centre.
+Completed in 1978, the Parish hall regularly holds large events such as Christmas Markets, school assemblies for Our Lady's College and parish events including, dances and Frassati Verso L’alto.